 Have you noticed that some of the trees in the park are marked with different colored tapes?
 The Friends of Lake Elmo’s Sunfish Lake Park have received a Grant called “Restoration of Sunfish Lake Park” from the Outdoor Heritage Fund.

 The State of Minnesota Lessard-Sams Outdoor Heritage Council Conservation Partners Legacy Grant Program is administered by the Minnesota Department of Natural Resources.
 The focus of this effort is to remove buckthorn and restore the native habitat.
 It covers a designated 40 acres of the woodland area of the park – shown in GREEN outline in the current sketch below (but omitting the yellow-outlined portions) – and runs through September 2023 .
 The State will reimburse up to $139,000 in costs, the City of Lake Elmo has voted a $10,000 contribution, and the Friends will contribute at least 300 volunteer hours valued at $20/hour for a total program cost of $154,000.
 We have selected Stantec to begin the heavy work of clearing and mulching, sometime this Fall.
 Volunteers are needed to do some of the manual tasks.
-We have resumed the Second Saturday buckthorn removal.
+As soon as the buckthorn dares to show its early green leaves, we will resume the Second Saturday buckthorn removal.
 Every volunteer hour contributed will be a $20 credit to the DNR contract effort – please come and sign in and lend a hand (or two).
 We have the tools and gloves.
 Please contact George for further information or questions at 651-757-5610.

 The area outlined in bright green, but not the areas outlined in yellow, show the 40 acres to be restored under this program.
 We have marked some of the mature native trees (yellow=oak, red=maple, green=misc) so that the forest mulching machine operators will spare them.